ec-geolink/design/data/dataone/canonical-identifiers.md

   #...elided...
 ```

+### GeoLink Identifiers Ontology

+To use identifiers not listed under the DataCite ontology while still giving every identifier a `hasIdentifierScheme` property, we needed to create an ontology of NamedIndividuals for these extra identifiers.
+See https://github.com/ec-geolink/design/issues/81.

+The extra identifiers are:

+- IGSN
+- IMA
+- InterRidge
+- GVP
+- SCAR
+- UUID

+The ontology is located in this repo at https://github.com/ec-geolink/design/blob/master/voc/identifiers.owl and can be hosted at a URL like `<http://schema.geolink.org/voc/identifiers#>` with the prefix `glidentifiers`.
+This prefix (`glidentifiers`) is used in the recommendations below to reference this ontology.

 ### Contents

 Here's the set of identifiers the GeoLink project has expressed interest in putting into our graphs.
 The list started as a 1:1 copy of the identifiers listed at [http://purl.org/spar/datacite](http://purl.org/spar/datacite) but has expanded to a few identifiers requested by members of the GeoLink team.
 - [ARK](#ark)
 - [arXiv](#arxiv)